 While it lacks extension support or more powerful ad-blocking features found in some of the other best Android browsers, Vivaldi offers a compelling feature set that I hope to see its developers continue to build upon.

 As far as browsing goes, the initial load times on Brave are comparable to our other top options, which is odd given that Brave strips out ads and trackers which should in theory be slow components to load.

-If you use the Brave desktop browser, you’ll no doubt enjoy the Android version as well as it will sync over your content and carries over your Brave Rewards.
-But as a standalone option there’s little to recommend Brave over the other best Android browsers.
+If you use the Brave desktop browser, you’ll no doubt enjoy the Android version as well, as it will sync over your content and carries over your Brave Rewards.
+(In fact, a recent update looked to bolster Brave's syncing features.)

 How to choose the best Android browser for you

 For most people, the best Android browser will be the one that comes pre-installed on their phones.
 If you have no beefs with Google's Chrome when you're surfing the web on your smartphone, you should keep using that browser and not really sweat about having to find another option.